geosolutions-it/MapStore2/docs/developer-guide/internationalization.md

     }
 }
 ```
-MapStore will select the initial user locale based on the browser language and the supported locales if the `defaultUserLocale` is not defined.
-The property `defaultUserLocale` could be useful inside custom application where the locale is stored in other sources rather than using the browser language:
+The property `locale` could be useful inside custom application where the locale is stored in other sources rather than using the browser language:

 ```javascript
 // example